Small modular reactor: Nuclear safety

+The NuScale Power Module, a pressurized-water SMR, extensively uses passive safety systems.
+It does not use a primary coolant pump, instead circulating water through natural convection.

 A report by the German Federal Office for the Safety of Nuclear Waste Management (BASE) considering 136 different historical and current reactors and SMR concepts stated: "Overall, SMRs could potentially achieve safety advantages compared to power plants with a larger power output, as they have a lower radioactive inventory per reactor and aim for a higher safety level especially through simplifications and an increased use of passive systems.
 In contrast, however, various SMR concepts also favour reduced regulatory requirements, for example, with regard to the required degree of redundancy or diversity in safety systems.
 Some developers even demand that current requirements be waived, for example in the area of internal accident management or with reduced planning zones, or even a complete waiver of external emergency protection planning.
 Since the safety of a reactor plant depends on all of these factors, based on the current state of knowledge it is not possible to state, that a higher safety level is achieved by SMR concepts in principle."

 Negative temperature coefficients in the moderators and the fuels keep the fission reactions under control, causing the reaction to slow as temperature increases.
 After the shutdown of a nuclear reactor, the reactor needs to be cooled continuously in order to dissipate decay heat.
 A loss of emergency cooling such as in the Fukushima nuclear accident and the Three Mile Island accident can result in a nuclear meltdown when the temperature in the reactor becomes too high.
 Since the initial decay heat is a fraction of the reactor operating power, the lower operating power of SMRs makes them much safer since less heat needs to be dissipated.

 Some SMR designs proposes cooling systems only based on thermoconvection – natural circulation – to eliminate cooling pumps that could break down.
 Convection can keep removing decay heat after reactor shutdown.
 However, some SMRs may need an active cooling system to back up the passive system, increasing cost.